bhuvanakruthi27/roamradar/README.md

-# RoamRador – Full Stack Travel Web App
+# RoamRadar – Full Stack Travel Web App

 ![Status](https://img.shields.io/badge/Status-Backend%20Completed-green)

-Roamrador is a full-stack travel application where users can explore destinations, create listings, and leave reviews.
+Roamradar is a full-stack travel application where users can explore destinations, create listings, and leave reviews.
 It’s built using the MERN stack with a focus on clean backend structure and real-world functionality.
 The backend is complete, and a React-based frontend is under development.

 ---